-Looking for more Southern favorites like this Southern Peach Cobbler?
+Looking for more Southern favorites like this one?
 Here are a few to try!

 Retro Southern Recipes – Tea Cakes (Cookies) – While these cookies may seem plain, they are anything but.
 You will fall in love with their sweet and salty taste and texture.
 Perfect with your afternoon tea.

 Southern Cornbread Recipe – Tired of your standard bread stuffing?
 Switch it up a bit and make cornbread stuffing.
 It is delicious!

 Try All of These Southern Favorites

 Whether you’re in the mood for sweet southern peach cobbler, delicious chicken and dumplings made right in the crockpot, cornbread stuffing, or delicious tea cakes, you can’t go wrong with any of these great recipes.

 Try making a meal of it and serve up crockpot chicken and dumplings for dinner and my southern peach cobbler for dessert.
 It’s a one-two punch of delicious southern flavors your entire family will love.